Wellesley & Co Review

 How Much Interest Does Wellesley & Co Pay Lenders and What Are the Different Investment Products?

 Mini-Bonds are an investment into Wellesley & Co to help aid its expansion and probably help fund losses.
-These bonds are unsecured so if Wellesley ceases trading, you will likely lose all your money.
-At a maximum interest in the 5% range, the risk versus rewards on these bonds are really head scratching to me so I wouldn’t invest in them.
+These bonds are unsecured so if Wellesley ceases trading, you could lose your capital.

 The risks here are apparent.
 Your original investment could be worth less when you come to sell if the bond price falls on the stock market.
-Also if Wellesley goes out of business, while the bond holds Wellesley’s property loans as security, the bond price could go to zero.
-There is also a £50 early sale fee should you want to sell your bond.
+Also if Wellesley goes out of business, while the bond holds Wellesley’s property loans as security, the bond price could fall dramatically.

 I don’t see the attraction of the Property Bond.
-For me the risks are simply too high and rewards are far too low.
+I personally think the risks are too high.
 You can read the Property Bond prospectus here.

 Peer To Peer Lending

-All new peer to peer lending investments have been paused until Q3 of 2017.
-This is due to Wellesley needing to comply with FCA regulation but I also suspect investments were paused for other reasons although this is just a hunch.
+All new peer to peer lending investments have been paused.
+This is due to Wellesley needing to comply with FCA regulation.
+I don’t think Wellesley will offer future peer to peer lending products, only bonds.

 What Are the Loan Default Rates?